What is Flashing Tape?

 Flashing Tape for Decks

-Easy-to-install, self-adhesive Trex RainEscape Wall Flash seals the space between your house and ledger board to keep water out.
+Similarly, wall flash is used when constructing a new deck to protect the ledger connection from moisture.
+And if you’re installing a Trex RainEscape under-deck drainage system, easy-to-install, self-adhesive Trex RainEscape Wall Flash seals the space between your house and ledger board to keep water out.
 Wall flash is best used when constructing a new deck and is another small investment with significant returns.
+Trex RainEscape Wall Flash comes with a 25-year warranty from Trex, the world’s #1 composite decking brand.
+See how Trex RainEscape Wall Flash protects in this video.

 How to Install Flashing Tape